-This Memphis Smoked Bologna Sandwich is a regional classic you don't want to miss out on.
+This Memphis Smoked Bologna Sandwich is a regional classic and you don't want to miss out.
 Top it with creamy coleslaw and you have yourself a Southern BBQ meal.

 Memphis Smoked Bologna Sandwich, you ask?
 Well, this is not the bologna sandwich recipe you might remember as a child!

 Employ some smoking wood chips, add my delicious Memphis BBQ Sauce, some coleslaw and you will be off to a great new taste sensation.
 Easy too!

 In this post, I'm sharing all of my top tips and tricks for making the best bologna sandwich.
 It starts with homemade smoked bologna, which is the key ingredient.